 Fibromyalgia is a condition associated with generalised muscle pain and fatigue.
 It is often described as a form of "soft tissue rheumatism", which means it is a condition that causes pain and stiffness around the joints and in muscles and bones.
 It does not cause inflammation.

-Gout is a form of arthritis.
+A form of arthritis.
 The joints appear painful, tight and swollen.
 The pain is caused by needle shaped micro-crystals which can destroy the joint cartilage.
 When a person has gout, they have higher than normal levels of uric acid in the blood.
 The body makes uric acid from the foods we eat.
 Too much uric acid causes deposits, called uric acid crystals, which form in the fluid and lining of the joints.
 If the kidneys don’t work properly then you can’t get rid of the uric acid in the urine as you should.
 The result is an extremely painful attack of arthritis.
 People often inherit gout and although we don’t know why, Maori and Pacific island peoples are more likely to get gout.

 The joint most commonly affected is the big toe.